 Their research efforts focus on matching novel targeted therapies to the unique genetics and characteristics of each patient’s tumor.

 The H. Lee Moffitt Cancer Center emphasizes innovative treatment options through clinical research.
 The specialists there pioneered intensity-modulated radiation therapy for mesothelioma.

-Specialists communicate closely with one another to ensure the best course of treatment in each case.
-They focus on not only treatment but also total cancer care throughout the patient’s life.
+Specialists communicate closely to ensure the best course of treatment in each case.
+They focus on treatment and total cancer care throughout the patient’s life.

-The Mesothelioma Treatment and Research Center is one of the finest programs in the southeastern United States.
+The Mesothelioma Treatment and Research Center is one of the best programs in the southeastern United States.

 Researchers at Moffitt’s Mesothelioma Treatment and Research Center focus on exploring novel treatment methods.
 Research areas include immunotherapy, experimental therapeutics and ways to better detect and prevent cancer.

 The National Cancer Institute designated Moffitt a Comprehensive Cancer Center because of its continued achievements in research.
 It has received more than $75 million in peer-reviewed grant funding.

 The Center for Lung Cancer, Mesothelioma and Related Disorders at the Abramson Cancer Center has earned national recognition for developing more effective treatments.
 Its accomplished research team gives pleural mesothelioma patients access to clinical trials.

 The center’s Mesothelioma and Pleural Disease Program offers specialists in oncology, surgery and radiation who collaborate to develop a patient-specific treatment plan.
 This multidisciplinary approach includes the most advanced and minimally invasive surgical techniques.

 The Mesothelioma and Pleural Disease Program offers treatment for pleural mesothelioma, asbestosis and other occupational illnesses.